INGREDIENTS(makes 1 litre)

 - ½ a red onion

 - 3 fronds of dill

-Light pickling is a technique that we use frequently at Daylesford for the fresh acidity and nutritional value that it can bring to the plate.
+Light pickling is a technique that our Tutors use frequently at the Cookery School for the fresh acidity and nutritional value that it can bring to the plate.
 We love these pickled vegetables alongside the likes of seared mackerel or sardines, or in sandwiches with rare beef – they also make beautiful garnishes for canapés and light salads.

 Any number of vegetables will work in this recipe so do mix and match with the seasons or what might happen to be in your fridge.
 While the vegetables will keep in a jar with the liquor for some time unopened, just flashing them in the liquor for 20-30 minutes before serving can be just as satisfying.

 Tip: Make a big batch of the pickling liquid, strain and store in the fridge to pour over fresh vegetables as and when you might be after something with a lighter finish.

 To truly master the art of pickling and preserving, why not join us for our new course Pickles, Preserves & Ferments and learn how to fill your larder with interesting and delicious jars to turn to at any time.

 METHODDIFFICULTY: Easy 20 MINS